lamdu/hypertypes/README.md

 e :: HPlain Expr
 ```

-It's now easier to see that `e` represents `\(x:Int). x`
+It's now easier to see that `e` represents `λ(x:Int). x`

-`HPlain` is a data family of "plain versions" of expressions.
-These are generated automatically via `TemplateHaskell`.
+`HPlain` is a data family of "plain versions" of expressions, generated via `TemplateHaskell`.
 This is similar to how `recursion-schemes` can derive a parameterized version of an AST, but in the other way around: the parameterized type is the source and the plain one is generated.
-We believe this is a good choice because the parameterized type will be used more often in application code.
+We believe that this is a good choice because the parameterized type will be used more often in application code.

 So now, let's define some example expressions in the shorter way: